 We aren’t always aware of it but having great lighting affects the scene immensely: it draws the viewer’s eyes toward the action or it could conceal information when used correctly.
 A filmmaker who knows how to use lighting can influence the story quite significantly with just smart lighting alone.
 Even colour choice can give the audience hints as to the nature of a character or even their intentions.
 To take the most obvious but still practical example: Star Wars characters are often depicted as good or bad through the use of colours.
 The Dark Side is very often shrouded in darkness and obscurity which is also used throughout film history but even this concept can be played upon because it’s so established.
 Lighting can therefore mislead the audience if it’s the director’s intention.

 When you think about scenes filmed during golden hour for example, it generally elicits a warm and positive association because of the pleasant glow that the scene is enveloped in.
 Conversely bright, harsh midday sun may be used to disorient a character, making the power of the sun all that much more unbearable by focussing on the heat haze.
 These are just some common examples but there are many ways in which light has a massive influence on a scene.
+That is why having a good lighting equipment is very important in filmmaking.
+If you can’t invest on a good one right now, you can opt for Lighting Rental Brooklyn for high-end lighting equipment.

 As mentioned above, gradients matter when filming and a lot can be done with presets and post-production editing but here we’ll take a quick look at some in camera settings and even accounting for daylight when using analogue film.
 Before automation and when everything on a camera was done manually, there was a Sunny 16 rule which served to help photographers capture light without overexposing the film.
 This meant that with ISO100 film and the aperture set to f/16 you adjust shutter speed to 1/100 seconds.
 The ISO value and shutter speed need to copy each other’s value while the aperture stays constant (f/16) so ISO 200 film would mean 1/200 seconds shutter speed for instance.